Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

-To illustrate this transition of the preferred pairing symmetry, we concentrate on the doping level $\delta=0.16$, and display in Fig.~\ref{fig_mechanism}(a) the inverse Fermi velocity on the Fermi surface.
-As seen, the Fermi velocity is essentially constant over the entire area, i.e. pair scattering processes involving all $k_F$ momenta are relevant.
-We have highlighted the dominant pair fluctuations in the $d_{z^2}$ orbital channel (red) and the ones in the $d_{x^2-y^2}$ orbital channel (green).
-In the absence of orbital-selective QP weight renormalization in the pairing kernel, i.e. starting from a model of the electronic structure with $Z_l=1$ for all orbitals $l$, Cooper pairing in the $d_{x^2-y^2}$ orbital states strongly dominates, leading to $d_{x^2-y^2}$-wave SC, as seen from Fig.~\ref{fig_mechanism}(b).
-This SC state is indeed similar to cuprates with small deviations from the 3D nature of the Fermi surface and agrees with previous theoretical studies of spin-fluctuation-like approaches to pairing in the infinite-layer nickelates~\cite{wu19,saka20,kit20,Adhikary_2020,Congjun_Wu_2021,karp2022}.
-However, increasing effects of correlations in the pairing and thereby proportionally reducing the respective QP weight $\sqrt{Z_\ell}$ for orbital $\ell$ to $\alpha(\sqrt{Z_\ell^\text{sb}}-1)+1$ where $\alpha \in [0...1]$, the $d_{z^2}$ orbital maintains significant coherence at low energies because it is not close to a Mott-critical regime.
-This results in a leading $s_\pm$-wave pairing instability displayed in Fig.~\ref{fig_mechanism}(c) with sign changes between the red parts of the inner Fermi surface sheet and the pockets close to $(\pi,\pi,\pi)$, driven by the $(\pi,0,q_z)$ magnetic fluctuations.
-Importantly, this state remains nodal with vanishing gap on the large Fermi sheet, see Fig.~\ref{fig_mechanism}(c).
-When reducing QP weights further, $\alpha\rightarrow 1$, surprisingly, the dominant instability is an odd-parity spin-triplet nodal SC state with $p_z$ symmetry, as shown in Fig.~\ref{fig_mechanism}(d), exhibiting again a full gap on the Fermi points dominated by the $d_{z^2}$ orbital.
-At present, spin-triplet SC appears not to be realized in the infinite-layer nickelates from experimental findings of Pauli-limited superconductivity~\cite{Wang2021}.
-Finally, we note that an interesting subleading even-parity two-dimensional $E_g$: $d_{xz}$/$d_{yz}$ state is close by in energy, but does not become leading for the parameter regimes we have explored in this work.
+To illustrate this transition in the preferred pairing symmetry, we concentrate on the doping level $\delta=0.16$, and display in Fig.\;\ref{fig_mechanism}(a) the inverse Fermi velocity.
+It is essentially constant over the entire area, i.e. pair scattering processes involving all $k_F$ momenta are relevant.
+The dominant pair fluctuations in the $d_{z^2}$ orbital channel (red) and in the $d_{x^2-y^2}$ orbital channel (green) are highlighted.
+In the absence of orbital-selective QP-weight renormalization in the pairing kernel, i.e. starting from a model with $Z_\ell=1$ for all orbitals $\ell$, Cooper pairing from the $d_{x^2-y^2}$ orbital strongly dominates, leading to $d_{x^2-y^2}$-wave order (cf. Fig.\;\ref{fig_mechanism}(b)).
+This SC state is similar to the cuprate one, with small deviations due to the 3D nature of the FS, and agrees with previous theoretical studies of spin-fluctuation-like approaches to pairing in infinite-layer nickelates\;\cite{wu19,saka20,kit20,Adhikary_2020,Congjun_Wu_2021,karp2022}, for a comparison see the Supplemental Material\;\cite{Note1}.
+But increasing effects of correlations in the pairing and thereby proportionally reducing the respective QP weight $\sqrt{Z_\ell}$ for orbital $\ell$ to $\alpha(\sqrt{Z_\ell^\text{sb}}-1)+1$ where $\alpha \in [0...1]$, the $d_{z^2}$ orbital maintains significant coherence at low energies because it is not close to a Mott-critical regime.
+This results in a leading $s_\pm$-wave pairing instability displayed in Fig.\;\ref{fig_mechanism}(c) with sign changes between the red parts of the inner FS sheet and the pockets close to $(\pi,\pi,\pi)$, driven by the $(\pi,0,q_z)$ magnetic fluctuations.
+Importantly, this state remains nodal with vanishing gap on the large FS sheet, see Fig.\;\ref{fig_mechanism}(c) When reducing QP weights further, $\alpha\rightarrow 1$, i.e. $Z_\ell=Z_{\ell}^{\text{sb}}$, surprisingly, the dominant instability is an odd-parity spin-triplet nodal SC state with $p_z$ symmetry (see Fig.\;\ref{fig_mechanism}(d)), exhibiting again a full gap on the $d_{z^2}$ dominated FS.
+At present, there are controversial reports on Pauli-limited superconductivity\;\cite{Wang2021,Chow_2204_12606} such that a triplet state may be realized in infinite-layer nickelates.
+Finally, we note an interesting subleading even-parity two-dimensional $E_g$: $d_{xz}$/$d_{yz}$ state is close by in energy, but does not become leading for the parameter regimes we have explored in this work.
+Additional discussion on this state, the parameter dependence of our results and stability of the triplet state are presented in the Supplemental Material\;\cite{Note1}.